On the next sunny day, perhaps you’ll consider taking a nice long walk to forage for some wild fall edibles.

 The following are some foods you might find in the wild in the fall of the year:

 Mushrooms.
 You can find edible mushrooms all over the world.
-There’s probably at least one variety growing in your own back yard right now.
+There’s probably at least one variety growing in your own backyard right now.
 Do some research to find out which of the varieties near you that you can safely eat.
-Morels and chanterelles are my favorite wild varieties of mushroom.
+Morels and chanterelles are my favorite wild varieties of mushrooms.

 Cranberries.
 Depending on where you live, you may be lucky enough to find wild cranberries.
 Some grow on shrubs and bear fruit throughout the fall, and others grow on the ground in boggy, marshy woodland.

 Pawpaw.
-You might not find pawpaw fruits in the grocery stores because they are just starting to be commercialized.
-Pawpaw fruit tastes a bit like mango, banana and melon all wrapped up into one wild fruit.
-On the tree, pawpaw looks like clumps of mangos growing together.
+You might not find pawpaw fruits in grocery stores because they are just starting to be commercialized.
+Pawpaw fruit tastes a bit like mango, banana, and melon all wrapped up into one wild fruit.
+On the tree, the pawpaw looks like clumps of mangos growing together.
 Though pawpaw trees are difficult to find, the fruit reward will be worth the search!

 Prickly Pear.
 If you happen to find a cactus with pink fruits growing on top, you may have encountered a prickly pear.
 I only recommend picking these if you have some sort of tongs or are wearing a pair of gloves!
 When you find a perfectly ripe prickly pear it will taste like a combination between watermelon and bubblegum.

-PS–Speaking of great things to do this Fall, our 30 Day Paleo Challenge – Fall Edition is going on right now!
+PS–Speaking of great things to do this Fall, our 30-Day Paleo Challenge is going on right now!
 You are going to love the amazing recipes that are included in these great seasonal menus.
 If you haven’t joined us yet, click here to get started!